hturnbull93/react-calculator/README.md

 Calculator test green.

 To fix the warning from the prop types requirement, `displayValue` can be passed with an empty string for now.

+Updated the Calculator renders Display test matching element to be a Display component with the prop `displayValue` passed. `displayValue` is the Calculator instance's `displayValue` in its state.
+Red.

+-